What is a Design Sprint?

 - Willingness to try something new

 - A device free zone

 - A facilitator is invested in your organization making progress but is not invested in a specific idea.
 This keeps the facilitator focused on the process.

 What work with Tina Arnoldi?

 - Tina has worked with businesses and nonprofits, ran a Google funded startup matching tech volunteers and nonprofits and worked as a consultant since 2011.
 She is part of the Google Expert Community and participated in a Sprint Master Academy at Google in Mountain View.
-As a trained therapist, who maintains her counseling license, she brings empathy and active listening skills to her sprint.
+She is a Certified Sprint Master.
+As a trained therapist, she brings empathy and active listening skills to her sprint.
 Tina also describes herself as Type A who has wasted too much time in meetings with no real purpose.
 This is why she runs sprints with groups that are motivated to get something done – such as testing messaging, clarifying mission, or developing an app.